arielhouri/Exercise03/README.md

 with the object being assigned to the class most common among its k nearest neighbors. [wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)

 In this assignment, we implemented KNN Classifier for irises.
-Given a set of data for an unclassified iris and and natural number k, we determine his type using the KNN algorithm.
+Given a set of data for an unclassified iris and a natural number k, we determine his type using the KNN algorithm.

 ## Instruction: